 “What the hell is this doing here?”
 Kaleb asked.
 He stared at the large subway car sitting at the Rollingwood station in both surprise and excitement.

 Deckart said.
 “I don’t know.
-But if I had to guess I’d say it has to do with our missing speedster.”
+But if I had to guess I’d say it has something to do with our missing speedster.”

 As they approached the subway car, Kaleb and Deckart realized the thing was active.
 The lights inside were on and the car seemed to hum with electricity.
 But, the track seemed dead, and the platform didn’t have power either.
 Kaleb and Deckart were in touching distance of the car when they heard a loud clattering come from inside.